MarchelGunawan/MonitoringApp/README.md

 ## Features

 - **Dynamic Query Execution**: Execute SQL queries stored in a configuration file.
-- **Multiple Database Support**: Works with PostgreSQL, MSSQL, Oracle, and MariaDB/MySQL.
+- **Multiple Database Support**: Works with PostgreSQL, MSSQL, and Oracle.
 - **Email Notifications**: Send query results as an HTML table in an email.
 - **Flexible Configuration**: Configure database connections, SMTP settings, and queries in a single file (`data.config`).
 - **CSV Attachment**: Attach query results as a CSV file in the email.